 Cherry Blossom in Kobe, Nara, Osaka

-These cities are all in very close proximity to Kyoto and follow the same timings.
+The cities of Nara, Kobe and Osaka are all in very close proximity to Kyoto and follow the same timings.
 They see slightly less tourists around this time and can easily be reached within a couple of hours from Kyoto.

 Cherry Blossom in Sapporo